sirinath/Terracotta/dso/branches/3.7/terracotta-kit/src/packaging/enterprise/wrapper/README.txt

 ----------------------------------------------------
 To start the services, you have to set your JAVA_HOME in conf/wrapper-tsa.conf, ie.

-set.JAVA_HOME=C:\Java\jdk1.7.0_21
+set.JAVA_HOME=C:/Java/jdk1.7.0_21

 NOTE: Wrapper doesn't read your JAVA_HOME from environment.
-If you don't want to set it in the configuration file, please comment it out and set JAVA_HOME in the registry instead.
+For Windows, if you don't want to set it in the configuration file, please comment it out and set JAVA_HOME in the registry instead.

 B. CONFIGURATION FILES
 ----------------------------------------------------
-For TSA, you will need 1 configuration file
+1. For TSA, you will need 1 configuration file

 conf/tc-config.xml

 Please overwrite this file with your own.
 If you want to change the file name, you can modify the name in wrapper configuration.

-The TSA conf/wrapper-tsa.conf will need to know which server you want to start.
+2. The TSA conf/wrapper-tsa.conf will need to know which server you want to start.
 So modify this line:

 set.SERVER_NAME=server0